tuvd08/gxninhmy/wp-content/plugins/ceceppa-multilingua/readme.txt

 = 0.3 =
 * Different post/page for each language
 * Different menu for each language. (need to edit header.php)
-* Translate widget’s titles
+* Translate widget's titles
 * Group/Ungroup comments for this post/page/category that are available in each language
-* Show notice when the post/page/category is available in the visitor’s language
+* Show notice when the post/page/category is available in the visitor's language
-* Automatically redirects the browser depending on the user’s language
+* Automatically redirects the browser depending on the user's language
 * Widget for language chooser
-* Filter some wordpress widgets, as “Least and Reads Posts”, “Most read post”, “Most commented”
+* Filter some wordpress widgets, as "Least and Reads Posts", "Most read post", "Most commented"
-* Filter search in accordingly to current language
+* Filter search in according to current language
 * Change wordpress locale according to current language, useful for localized themes
 * Show the list flag of available languages on top or bottom of page/post
 * Show list of all articles with their translatios, if exists